sting-ioc/sting/docs/dagger.md

 moved from one toolkit to the other.

 Dagger began as an injection framework for Android applications and expanded into other domains while Sting is primarily focused on web applications and relatively small command line applications.

-### Dagger is feature rich, Sting is more focused
+Dagger is much more feature rich while Sting has a more narrow focus.

-Dagger has many more features which increases it's complexity but also increases the capabilities in specific contexts.
 Some of the additional features present in Dagger and missing from Sting include:

 * [Producers](https://dagger.dev/producers) or asynchronous dependency injection capabilities.
 Asynchronously produced types can exist within a normal application and there is limited control over scheduling construction